griphiam/markphilpot_com/content/2017/2017_02_anime_winter_first.md

 ### [Fuuka](https://anilist.co/anime/21887)

-I almost passed this one by.
-Based on the description, I completely guessed wrong on what I thought it was going to be.
-The first episode is endeering, even if it does roll out a whole slew of tropes and fan service.
-I'm really hoping there is more to the story and characters, and I think I'm willing to give it a shot.
+I almost passed this one by, but Crunchyroll picked it up, so I thought I'd give the first episode a chance.
+It was ever-so *slightly* endearing, even if it does roll out a whole slew of tropes and fan service.
+I'm really hoping there is more to the story and characters that what we see on the surface, but I won't be surprised if we continue a mediocre romcom plot with needless fan service and an abundance of tropes.

 [![Crunchyroll]({filename}/images/anime/streaming/crunchyroll_logo.png)](__){: .link-nb}